hevnsnt/Awesome_Incident_Response/README.md

 ---

 ## Recovery
 The "recovery" phase of incident response refers to the stage where the focus shifts towards restoring normal business operations and returning the affected systems, networks, and data to a fully functional and secure state.
 The recovery phase follows the containment and eradication phases and involves activities aimed at recovering from the impact of the incident and minimizing any disruption caused to the organization.
-Often companies move to the recovery phase before Containment and Eradication are complete, leading to ineffective incient response and delaying a normal operating state.
+Often companies move to the recovery phase before Containment and Eradication are complete, leading to ineffective incident response and delaying a normal operating state.
 Do not make this mistake.

 Read More on the [Recovery Chapter](./chapters/5%20-%20Recovery/recovery.md)